karlfindhansen/MLOps_Jan2025/reports/README.md

 - Student s243345 contributed by implementing a linting workflow, adding explainability with saliency maps, setting up wandb sweeps for hyperparameter optimization, integrating Hydra with wandb and Pytorch Lightning, and establishing DVC with a GCP Bucket.

 - Student s204674 contributed by working on the logging pipeline to track experiment results and performance metrics, specifically using WandB.
-Configured W&B to log hyperparameters, training/validation loss, accuracy, and model checkpoints.
+Configured WandB to log hyperparameters, training/validation loss, accuracy, and model checkpoints.
 Moreover worked on testing, and integrating Github Actions with DVC.

 - Student s193624 contributed by creating the setup for the classification model, hereby providing basic setup for the structure of the repository.
 Worked on docker, github actions and testing.
 Setting up the API.
 Setting up pre-commit and getting cloudbuild to work with the model.
 - All members contributed to code by...